The California Consumer Privacy Act of 2018 (CCPA) is the United States’ most comprehensive and stringent data privacy law.

 What are the categories of personal information?

-- Real name, alias, postal address, unique ID, IP address, email address, account name, social security number, passport number, or anything similar
+- Identifiers: real names, alias, postal address, unique personal identifier, online identifier, Internet Protocol address (IP address), email address, account name, Social Security number, driver’s license number, passport number, or other similar identifiers

 - Geolocation data